BU-EC500-SP15/openstack-maple/README.md

 state in the persistent storage of ODL.

 ## Release Planning
 Release planning section describes how the project will deliver incremental sets of features and functions in a series of releases to completion.
 Identification of user stories associated with iterations that will ease/guide sprint planning sessions is encouraged.
 Higher level details for the first iteration is expected.

+ * Release #1 (due by Week 5):
+   * Maple programming API which handles all packets at the controller with no rule generation or tracing.
+   * Simple learning switch example and port-based security.
+   * Demonstration of running system against a Mininet-simulated network.